Donkey Kong (character): Appearances

-Following Microsoft's acquisition of Rare, Donkey Kong mostly appeared as a guest character in other Nintendo franchises, such as Mario Kart, Mario Party, and Super Smash Bros.
-He appears as the final boss of the Wii game Punch-Out!!
-(2009), while Activision's toys-to-life game Skylanders: SuperChargers (2015) includes him as a playable character in the versions released on Nintendo platforms, and Mario + Rabbids Kingdom Battle features him as the protagonist of an expansion pack.
-The Donkey Kong franchise was mostly limited to spin-offs such as Donkey Konga and Mario vs. Donkey Kong.
-After Rare's Donkey Kong 64, Donkey Kong did not have another major starring role until Donkey Kong Jungle Beat (2004), while Retro Studios briefly revived the Country series with Donkey Kong Country Returns (2010) and Donkey Kong Country: Tropical Freeze.
+Following Microsoft's acquisition of Rare, Donkey Kong mostly appeared as a guest character in other Nintendo franchises, such as Mario Kart, Mario Party, and Super Smash Bros.; the Donkey Kong franchise was mostly limited to spin-offs such as Donkey Konga and Mario vs. Donkey Kong.
+Donkey Kong did not have another major starring role after Rare's Donkey Kong 64 until Donkey Kong Jungle Beat (2004).
+After appearing as the final boss of the Wii game Punch-Out!!
+(2009), Retro Studios briefly revived the Country series with Donkey Kong Country Returns (2010) and Donkey Kong Country: Tropical Freeze.
+Activision's toys-to-life game Skylanders: SuperChargers (2015) includes Donkey Kong as a playable character in the versions released on Nintendo platforms, and Mario + Rabbids Kingdom Battle features him as the protagonist of an expansion pack.

 Tropical Freeze, released for the Wii U in 2014, was the last game starring Donkey Kong for over a decade.
+Plans for a Nintendo Switch game developed by the Activision developer Vicarious Visions were canceled in 2016.
 Nintendo began working to reestablish Donkey Kong as a major character in the 2020s, with his prominent role in The Super Mario Bros.
 Movie and Super Nintendo World's Country area.
 Donkey Kong Bananza (2025) ended the post-Tropical Freeze hiatus.

 Design

 Miyamoto designed Donkey Kong to appear dumb, as he saw him as humorous rather than evil.
-In his mind, Donkey Kong's motivation was not to hurt Pauline, but to retaliate against Mario, who mistreated him.
+He described Donkey Kong as a trickster; in his mind, Donkey Kong's motivation was not to hurt Pauline, but to retaliate against Mario, who mistreated him.
 With the exception of Donkey Kong 3, Donkey Kong's character artwork during the 1980s generally portrayed him as likable, even as a villain.
 The Game Boy game was the first to depict Donkey Kong wearing a red tie with his initials.
 For Donkey Kong Country, Rare's Kevin Bayliss redesigned Donkey Kong.
 Bayliss was asked only to make him look more modern; he had no problems with the existing design, but was nonetheless excited to reinterpret him.